AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 # Axate Step-by-Step Guide to setup first party cookie servers

 ## Step #1

+### Why?
+Setting up the Frontend repos to be correctly mapped to publisher domains

 ### On `AWS`, create a new certificate and validate it with the Publisher

 ---